 - Depriving an animal of necessary food or drink

-Although MACC does not have law enforcement powers, we are key players in the documentation, investigation, and prosecution of animal cruelty cases.
-MACC staff are often the first responders on scene where evidence of animal cruelty may be present, and we provide care for many animals each year who have been the victims of abuse and neglect.
-MACC also works closely with local authorities to document, collect, and preserve evidence for further evaluation and prosecution.
+MACC Officers enforce Nashville city code and Tennessee State Statues pertaining to animals.
+They hold the responsibility for responding to requests for help with stray animals, dangerous animals, animals in distress/injured animals and many other issues involving animals.
+They help to provide resources and education to the public in relation to their pets, and are key players in the documentation, investigation, and prosecution of animal cruelty cases.
+MACC staff are often the first responders on scene where evidence of animal cruelty may be present.
+We also provide care for many animals every year that have been the victims of abuse and neglect.
+MACC works closely with local authorities to document, collect, and preserve evidence for further evaluation and prosecution.

 Animal Control Metro Codes